-Level Programme Objective Who When F1 F.1 Career Education , , , , , , , , , , , , , , , , , , , , Oversea Studies Talk To brief students on the study options (all levels - junior and high school) in UK and US and their articulations.
+Level Programme Objective Who When F1 F.1 Career Education To help students identify various professions and their characteristics To help students appreciate the contribution of various professions to society To help students understand the importance of early careers planning To help student learn the strategies to make careers plans.
+Form Teacher Feb Oversea Studies Talk To brief students on the study options (all levels - junior and high school) in UK and US and their articulations.
 Careers Coordinator (CC) Dec/ Mar F2 F.2 Career Education 1.To help students understand the technique in decision making.
-2. To help students discover their preferred lifestyle, work values and interests 3.To help students understand the importance of goal setting Form Teacher Feb 4.To provide students guidance in setting learning educational and career goals Oversea Studies Talk To brief students on the study options (all levels - junior and high school) in UK and US and their articulations. СС Dec/ Mar F3 F.3 Career Education 1.To help students define their goals in senior secondary education.
+2. To help students discover their preferred lifestyle, work values and interests 3.To help students understand the importance of goal setting 4.To provide students guidance in setting learning educational and career goals Form Teacher Feb Oversea Studies Talk To brief students on the study options (all levels - junior and high school) in UK and US and their articulations.
+CC Dec/ Mar F3 F.3 Career Education 1.To help students define their goals in senior secondary education.
 2.To motivate students to work towards their study goals and other activities that are related to their personal and social development.
-Form Teacher Feb Talk on F.4 placement To help students match their interest & ability with their choice of study, and inform them opportunities of tertiary studies & future career paths with their choice of elective subjects. СС Mar Oversea Studies Talk To brief students on the study options (all levels - junior and high school) in UK and US and their articulations.
-CC Dec/ Mar Careers Talk To introduce different professions, their entry requirements, job nature, future prospect and long-term development of each.
+Form Teacher Feb Talk on F.4 placement To help students match their interest & ability with their choice of study, and inform them opportunities of tertiary studies & future career paths with their choice of elective subjects. СС Mar Oversea Studies Talk To brief students on the study options (all levels - junior and high school) in UK and US and their articulations. СС Dec/ Mar Careers Talk To introduce different professions, their entry requirements, job nature, future prospect and long-term development of each.
 To foster a mentor relationship between students and the speakers.
 To advise students on their choice of further studies and career planning.\ To broaden their exposure to the real working world.
 CC & Careers Team Member Whole year F4 F.4 - F.6 Career Education To help students identify their interest, aptitude and personalities.
 To help students explore their career aspiration and to set their career goals.
 Form Teacher Sep & Feb Careers Talk To introduce different professions, their entry requirements, job nature, future prospect and long-term development of each.
 To foster a mentor relationship between students and the speakers.
 To advise students on their choice of further studies and career planning.
 To broaden their exposure to the real working world.
 CC & Careers Team Member Whole year Oversea Studies Talk To brief students on the study options (all levels - junior and high school) in UK and US and their articulations.
-To brief students on the application procedures of UCAS (UK) and Common СС Dec/ Mar
+To brief students on the application procedures of UCAS (UK) and Common CC Dec/ Mar